numalariamodeling/FE-2023-examples/README.md

                                filename_suffix='_highaccess',
                                pretty_format=True)
         ```
-    - Update the experiment name, run the script
+    - Update the experiment name, run the script.
     - Update the experiment name and ID in the analyzer.
 Be sure to check if you need to update anything such as `sweep_variables` or analyzer years.
-Once the pickup finishes, run the analyzer.
+    - Once the pickup finishes, check your outputs to make sure everything was created.
+Do you have both high and low access summary reports?
+If everything looks good, run the analyzer.
     - Try plotting your results.
 Feel free to start with old scripts and adapt them to try to understand differences between the IP levels.
+        - *Tip: think about what type of indicators high and low access to case management may impact and how you might want to show comparisons between the groups.
+Make sure to include any grouping on parameter sweeps as they can impact the results!*

 </p>
 </details>